I remember when I bought my first electric guitar.

-Many inexperienced guitarists wonder whether they could just plug their headphones into a guitar and get the sound going without any hassle or delay.
+Many inexperienced guitarists wonder: can you plug headphones into a guitar and get the sound going without any hassle or delay?

 The problem is that most guitars have passive electronics, meaning that there’s no power source and that they’re not actually picking up the vibration of the strings.

 At the same time, most headphones are passive as well, meaning that there’s no power in them either.
 But even if you’re using a guitar with active electronics, or any kind of headphones with a built-in preamp, the sound would still be far from what you’d expect.

 This is why many amp manufacturers make specialized headphone amps.
 On one side, they plug into the guitar, and on the other, they have a headphone output.
 They’re not only useful for practice sessions, but they also provide you with a pleasurable tone that emulates what you’d get with a standard conventional guitar amplifier.
 What’s more, they’re very cheap and compact.

 Electric Guitar Without Amplifier: Final Thoughts

 It is certainly possible to play any good electric guitar without using an amplifier.
 You can even play it without anything at all, just like an acoustic guitar.
 But you can only do this if you’re alone in a quiet room, since the volume is very low.

 That said, there are a number of other devices you can use to get a sound similar to what you’d get from an actual guitar amp.
 Some of those devices have distinct advantages over an amp and may actually make more sense for your situation.